User-generated content strategies: why customers are your best marketers

 Black Friday experiences

-Trade fairs and events
+Trade shows and events

 Milestone celebrations

-UGC in customer journey
+UGC in the customer journey

 Awareness stage

-Discovery content for new customers
+Discovery content from new customers

 First impressions